petersulyok/smfc/README.md

 ## Details
 ### 1. How does it work?
 This service was planned for Super Micro motherboards installed in computer chassis with two independent cooling systems employing separate fans.
 In IPMI terms these are called:
- - CPU zone (FAN1, FAN2, etc.)
+ - CPU zone with fans: FAN1, FAN2, ...
- - HD or peripheral zone (FANA, FANB, etc.)
+ - HD or peripheral zone with fans: FANA, FANB, ...

 Please note: the fan assignment to zones is predefined in IPMI, and it cannot be changed!
-On the other hand `smfc` implements a feature, called *Swapped zones*, in order to make the use of the fans more suitable.
+On the other hand `smfc` implements a feature, called [*Swapped zones*](https://github.com/petersulyok/smfc?tab=readme-ov-file#3-swapped-zones), in order to make the use of the fans more suitable.

 In this service a fan control logic is implemented for both zones which can: